This scripture is from the time that the New Testament of the Bible reached its final form.

 Blog

-Mysteries of the Pistis Sophia, reflection 4: getting to know and recognize
+Mysteries of the Pistis Sophia, reflection 8: Showing Repentance Christ is

-Mysteries of the Pistis Sophia, reflection 3, approaching the mysteries
+Mysteries of the Pistis Sophia, reflection 7: Controlling the astral fire

-Mysteries of the Pistis Sophia, reflection 3, approaching the mysteries
+Mysteries of the Pistis Sophia, reflection 6: understanding the cosmic

 View All